CognitiveBurden/CodingWithABaby/README.md

 +        Rules for technology
 +   Time limits
 +   Bullying
-+   Online presence later in life
++   Online presence later in life - be afraid of how this might impact them in the future
 +   Weekend vs weekday
 +   Where in the house
 +        At what age to give a kid a cell/tablet?
 Why?